exis-io/exis-io.github.io/pages/appliance_api/Bouncer.md

 Returns: the Id of the new role or raises an exception upon failure

 #### Parameters:
- -- role (string) â the unique identifier for the role within the domain appname -- appname (string) â the domain of the appname associated with the role -- agents (list of strings) â an optional list of agents to assign this role to immediately [default: None]
+ - role (string) -- the unique identifier for the role within the domain appname
+ - appname (string) -- the domain of the appname associated with the role
+ - agents (list of strings) -- an optional list of agents to assign this role to immediately [default: None]

 **Return type:** string